IgniteUI/indigo-design-docfx/en/components/column-chart.md

 ## State

 The Column Chart has two states - Idle and Hover.
-In the Hover state tooltip is shown upon hovering over a data point, which is then focused and the other columns are dimmed out.
+In the Hover state a tooltip is shown upon hovering over a data point, which is then focused and the other columns are dimmed out.

 <img class="responsive-img" src="../images/column_chart_tooltip-off.png" srcset="../images/column_chart_tooltip-off@2x.png 2x" />
 <img class="responsive-img" src="../images/column_chart_tooltip-on.png" srcset="../images/column_chart_tooltip-on@2x.png 2x" />